 workflowy

-One app that carves out its niche in the plethora of writing apps is the Outliner format app.
+One of the apps that carve out its niche in the plethora of writing apps is the Outliner format app.
 As you can see in the screenshots below, this app elevates what is typically a basic feature in writing apps, the bullet points, to a primary function, enhancing its related features significantly.
-As a result, while it’s a great app for those who enjoy listing and jotting down ideas, it can be divisive as a writing app, catering to a specific niche of users.
+As a result, while it’s a great app for those who enjoy listing and jotting down ideas, it can be somewhat divisive as a writing app, catering to a specific niche of users.
 And among those outliner apps, the most representative one would be Workflowy.

 Table of Contents